code-423n4/2021-04-basedloans-findings/README.md

 ## Contest findings are submitted to this repo

-Typically most findings come in **on the last day of the contest**.
+Typically most findings come in **on the last day of the contest**, so don't be alarmed at all if there's nothing here but crickets until the end of the contest.

 As a sponsor, you have three critical tasks in the contest process: